spf13/cobra/active_help.md

 bash-5.1$ helm repo add grafana https://grafana.github.io/helm-charts [tab] This command does not take any more arguments
 ```
+**Hint**: As can be seen in the above example, a good place to use Active Help messages is when the normal completion system does not provide any suggestions.
+In such cases, Active Help nicely supplements the normal shell completions.

 ### Active Help for flags